Lucy Buchholz pledged to have a week of palm oil free living. Here’s how she got on.

 To make completing my mission as easy as possible, I decided to spend an hour or so researching the tell-tale signs of hidden palm oil.
 A common piece of advice warned me to stay clear of ingredients that begin with palm, stear, laur and glyc.
-If an ingredient begins with these root words it doesn’t guarantee that it will include palm oil, but it’s a strong indication.Scanning the back of packets has never been an issue for me – I’m used to it from double checking whether products are dairy and meat-free – but I wanted to make the process as easy as possible, so I started my shop at Iceland (groceries.iceland.co.uk).
-Iceland are great advocates for palm oil-free products, and following the launch of the controversial Christmas ad, which highlighted the destruction caused by sourcing palm oil, they pledged to remove the ingredient of all own label items.
-The website is also fitted with widgets showcasing an item’s palm oil-free status, so buying a few essentials, such as pasta sauces and crisps to nibble on, was easier than expected.
+If an ingredient begins with these root words it doesn’t guarantee that it will include palm oil, but it’s a strong indication.Scanning the back of packets has never been an issue for me.
+I’m used to it from double checking whether products are dairy and meat-free.
+I wanted to make the process as easy as possible though, so I started my shop at Iceland.

+Iceland are great advocates for palm oil-free products.
+Their controversial Christmas ad highlighted the destruction caused by sourcing palm oil.
+This caused them to pledge to remove the ingredient of all own label items.
+The website is also fitted with widgets showcasing an item’s palm oil-free status.
+This made buying a few essentials, such as pasta sauces and crisps to nibble on, easier than expected.

 Knowing that my cupboard and fridge was packed with palm oil-free produce made the rest of the week fairly easy.
 I meal prepped my lunch for Monday-Friday, and planned my evening meals around the food that I still had in my kitchen.
 My snacks were also healthier – instead of reaching for a cereal bar, I ate more houmous and veg, nuts and seeds, and my beloved Nakd bars.

 It’s true what they say – palm oil really does creep into pretty much everything.
 Completely cutting it from my life was a taxing task, but I did achieve my goal.
-It just requires research and organisation – God forbid, I left home without my lunch or I ran out of my new, sustainable beauty products.
+It just requires research and organisation.
+God forbid, I left home without my lunch or I ran out of my new, sustainable beauty products.
 The challenge did open my eyes at how many products include palm oil, especially in the big brands.
 I can’t promise that I will be palm oil-free for the rest of my days, but this experiment definitely educated me on what products to avoid and the alternative options available.